yudhisteer/Face-Recognition-with-Masks/README.md

 ### 1.2 The One Shot Learning Dilemma
 The problem with the face recognition for automating the attendance system at RT Knits is to be able for the neural network to recognize a particular person from only **one** image.
 Since we are going to have only one picture of the employees, the system should be able to recognize the person again.

-Suppose we have 100 employees then one simple solution would be to take this one image and feed it into a CNN and and output a softmax unit with 101 outputs(100 outputs is for the employees and the one left is to indicate none).
+Suppose we have 100 employees then one simple solution would be to take this one image and feed it into a CNN and output a softmax unit with 101 outputs(100 outputs is for the employees and the one left is to indicate none).
 However, this would not work well for two reasons:

 1. We will have a very little training set hence, we will not be able to train a robust neural network.
 2. Suppose we have another employee joining in then we would have to increment our outputs and re-train our Conv-Net.

-Instead we would want our neural network to learn a ```similarity function.```
+Instead, we would want our neural network to learn a ```similarity function.```

 ### 1.3 Similarity Function